 Most universities set full-time enrollment status at a minimum of 12 credit hours per semester, in line with the definition of the U.S. Department of Education, so students may need to take more than a minimum full-time schedule to complete a bachelor's degree in four years.

 Types of Programs

 Degree Completion Programs

-Some colleges offer degree completion programs, typically structured for a 2-year completion time, that allow students to apply college credits earned several years earlier, either through an associate degree or an incomplete bachelor's degree, to a new bachelor's degree program.
+Some colleges offer degree completion programs, which are typically structured for a 2-year completion time.
+This timeframe allows students to apply college credits earned several years earlier, either through an associate degree or an incomplete bachelor's degree, to a new bachelor's degree program.
 The colleges assess which of the earlier credits apply to the new degree program, and may allow students to waive some degree requirements by taking College Level Examination Program (CLEP) exams to demonstrate knowledge.